 Latest locations to get O2 5G

-The most recent places that O2 has brought 5G to (as of July 2023) include Bromley, Canterbury, Enfield, Falkirk and Stirling, Harrow, Ilford, and Perth.
+The most recent places that O2 has brought 5G to (as of March 2024) include Harrogate, Kirkcaldy, and Sutton.

 O2 coverage checker